Planning your first trip to Quebec City can be exciting, and daunting. Our beginner’s guide to Quebec City is the perfect starting point!

-TIP: Québec City has a lot of festivals throughout the year, so be mindful of those and book accommodations early — especially if you are planning to attend Carnival de Québec in Jan/Feb or visiting the city during the summer months.
+TIP: Quebec City has a lot of festivals throughout the year, so be mindful of those and book accommodations early — especially if you are planning to attend Carnival de Quebec in Jan/Feb or visit the city during the summer months.

-- B&B recommendation: Petit Hôtel-Café Krieghoff or B&B Au Petit Roi
+- B&B recommendation: Petit Hôtel-Café Krieghoff or L’Addresse sur Grande-Allée Lofts

-- Mid-range Hotel recommendation: Auberge du Trésor or Monastère des Augustines
+- Mid-range Hotel recommendation: Hotel Nomad (LGBTQIA2S+ safe space) or Monastère des Augustines

 - Apartment recommendation: Les Lofts St-Joseph

-- Luxury Hotel recommendation: Auberge Saint-Antoine or Hotel Manoir Victoria
+- Luxury Hotel recommendation: Auberge Saint-Antoine (LGBTQIA2S+ safe space) or Hotel Manoir Victoria

 Note: the RTC mobile app is in French, so you may want to use it along with the Google Translate app.

-Québec City is quite possibly one of my favourite places in the world.
-We love the vibe, the people, the culture, the history, the food.
+Quebec City is quite possibly one of my favourite places in the world.
+We love the vibe, the people, the culture, the history, and the food.
 Don’t let the language barrier keep you from exploring the city.
 Come with an open mind and be ready to be blown away.
-Once you visit Québec City, you’ll want to come back again, and again.
+Once you visit Quebec City, you’ll want to come back again, and again.